Tigerryttaren/M7002E-Computer-Graphics/README.md

 Assignment 4
 =======================
 # TODO

-### Add Light Model
-Adding some kind of lamp model.
+### Disable the Fricking Camera Scrolling
+### Adding Limited Pickup Distance

-### Shadows
+### Shadows for Multiple Light Sources
-Adding some pretty shadows.

-### Add Another Point of View
+### Limit Camera Panning in Other Point of View
-From HALs view.
-A red tint.
-Limited camera movement.

 ### Adding the Enlarger
-Magic rof for enlarging.

 ### Adding the Shrinker
-Magic rod for shrinking.

 ### "Disclaimer"
 The controls and the general player concept was inspired from the **HelloCollisions.java** example, and crosshairs were taken pretty straight off from **HelloPhysics.java**.
 The **HelloPicking.java** example was used for learning how to do picking.

 ### "Features" aka Bugs
 #### Boundary-Penetrating Rod-Like Objects
 When an object is thrown upwards, it might penetrate the floor when falling down.
-Possibly just make the floow thicker or DENSER?
+Possibly just make the floow thicker or "denser", somehow?
 Changing bulletAppState to update more often?
 Refresh times on collision, increase them?

 ### Required Features Implemented